Small Business Owner Titles: How to Choose the Right One

 What are some real-world examples of Business Owner Titles?

-- Gardiner Greene Hubbard is a founder of AT&T in the telecommunication industry.
+• Gardiner Greene Hubbard is a founder of AT&T in the telecommunications industry.

 What is the Business Title for a Sole Proprietor?

 The most commonly used business owner title for a sole proprietorship is simply Owner.
-This title is straightforward and accurately reflects that the individual is the business’s sole owner.
+This straightforward title accurately reflects that the individual is the business’s sole owner.
 Other titles that may be used include Founder or Proprietor, but Owner is the most widely recognized and commonly used title for a sole proprietor.

 Can I change my Business Owner Title as my company grows?

-As your company expands, it’s natural to consider changing your job title to depict your evolving role and responsibilities accurately.
+As your company expands, it’s natural to consider changing your job title to accurately depict your evolving role and responsibilities.
 This shift can help you communicate the depth of your involvement in the business.

 Conveying Vision and Leadership